9 Beautiful Botanical Gardens in Kansas!

 This park-like botanic garden has a sprawling 2.5 acres along with many features, including a national hosta garden with more than 1,000 hostas.
 Other highlights include peonies, day lilies, tulips, and herbs.

 Open year-round, this botanical garden changes with the seasons.
-Many of the 50,000 tulip bulbs, 120,000 daffodil bulbs, and an assortment of wildflowers and flowering shrubs bloom in the spring, while more than 20,000 annuals, prairie wildflowers, and asters, liriope, and sedum appear in the summer.
-In the autumn, you can find 5,500 chrysanthemums and 12,000 pansies in the winter.
+Many of the 50,000 tulip bulbs, 120,000 daffodil bulbs, and an assortment of wildflowers and flowering shrubs bloom in the spring.
+Over 20,000 annuals, prairie wildflowers, asters, liriope, and sedum appear in the summer.
+In the autumn, you can find 5,500 chrysanthemums and 12,000 pansies.
+There is beauty all year round!

 Created as a centennial project, this arboretum features a WaterWise® demonstration garden with native pollinator plants and a certified Monarch Watch Waystation.
 Additional projects include a performance stage, bike path rest station, and Westar Pergola.